mikeywilsonuk/unattended-test-database/README.md

 The test data includes 5 records with the `next_payment_date` set to `01-03-2023` which were picked up in the PL/SQL package procedure SELECT statement condition (`next_payment_date <= CURRENT_TIMESTAMP +30`).
 If this code was tested in the future the test data would need to updated.

-This screenshot shows the ProcessingLog table on the Apex workspace after the PL/SQL package procedure was run using the test data:
+This screenshot shows the ProcessingLog table on the APEX workspace after the PL/SQL package procedure was run using the test data:

 <img src="supporting-docs/images/logging-table.png" alt="isolated" width="100%"/>